Monthly Roundups

 Google also posted (and quickly closed) a new "Engineering Analyst, Search, Anti-scraper" job role explicitly aimed at detecting and blocking SERP scraping.
 This poignantly underlines the retirement of the num= parameter, confirming that it was not a one-off tweak but part of a broader anti-scraping push.

-My Take: Google didn’t just roll out a spam update... it rewired the data exhaust that our industry runs on at the same time.
-Expect to see quirks in rankings/volatility graphs, odd GSC deltas (impressions down, average position up), and some combination of higher prices, less data and slower refresh cycles from SEO tools that scrape Google results.
+Either way, expect to see quirks in rankings/volatility graphs, odd GSC deltas (impressions down, CTR and/or average position up), and some combination of higher prices, less data and slower refresh cycles from SEO tools that scrape Google results.

-Operationally, a move to reporting only top 20 or top 30 rankings still gives you the core detail on what's working for you right now (steering short-term thinking) and what's in striking distance (guiding medium-term thinking).
-You just lose some of the data granularity that might otherwise have guided your longer-term strategy.
-Is it really a game-changer for contemporary SEO, though?
-I'm not so sure it is.
-It just means you need marketers, not data scientists, back at the helm of your long-term SEO plans.
-Good SEO in 2025 is just good brand building.
-It's persona-based, value-driven ,topically-optimised marketing.
+Operationally, a move to reporting only top 20 or top 30 rankings still gives you the core detail on what's working for you right now (guiding short-term thinking) and what's in striking distance (for the medium-term strategy).
+Not seeing rankings in lower positions does mean you lose some granularity that might otherwise have guided your longer-term SEO strategy.
+Our rank tracking tool, NeuralHQ, still tracks the top 100 positions for keywords, so for those readers working with us already, you do still have that consistency... for now.

 FastSearch, RankEmbed & how Google grounds AI responses

-Newly surfaced documents from the Google antitrust case Remedies Memorandum explains that AI Overviews grounds its answers (i.e. find citations) via FastSearch, a system based on RankEmbed signals.
-FastSearch pulls a much smaller set of documents much faster than the full Search algorithm used in the production of traditional SERPs, but with lower quality than the fully ranked results.
-The key ingredient of FastSearch, called RankEmbed, leans heavily on click-and-query data plus pattern-matching against human-rater scoring data.
+Newly surfaced documents from the Google antitrust case Remedies Memorandum Opinion (Sept 2, 2025) explain how AI Overviews are grounded (i.e. how it finds citations) via 'FastSearch'.
+This system pulls a much smaller set of documents much faster than the full Search algorithm, but with lower quality than the fully ranked results.
+A key ingredient of FastSearch is a machine-learning algorithm called RankEmbed, which leans heavily on click-and-query data (combining real Google search logs with human rater scores) to select the best contextually-relevant pages to match a user's query, based on semantic relevance, then refined for quality and intent.

 AI Overviews, AI Mode, ChatGPT & Perplexity brand citations diverge

 Fresh BrightEdge research shows increasing divergence between citations in Google AI Overviews/AI Mode and ChatGPT for the same queries.
 Different systems, different retrieval stacks, different brand exposure.
-Our own study found a ~52% overlap between AI Overview citations and the traditional organic top-20 results for the same keyword, and an uncorrelated c.46% overlap against AI Mode, due to the grounding processes being based on different query sets (the 'fanout queries' made behind-the-scenes during grounding and citation selection).
+Our own study found a ~52% overlap between AI Overview citations and the traditional organic top-20 results for the same keyword, and an uncorrelated ~46% overlap against AI Mode, due to the grounding processes being based on different query sets (the 'fanout queries' made behind-the-scenes during grounding and citation selection).
 It is becoming more and more apparent that there is no linear or single route to "AI visibility".

 My Take: Treat “AI search” as multi-channel.
 One content object will not win everywhere.
 Create answer units mapped to distinct intents (e.g., explainer vs buyer’s guide vs troubleshooting), and target multiple retrieval modes: classic SEO for organic, citation-friendly passages for SERP Features and AI citations, entity markup for answer engines, and brand-forward, PR-style materials for LLM seeding where publisher authority is favoured.
+Think in terms of personas and market your brand appropriately.

 Apple Intelligence: 2026 Gemini partnership?